uodatascience/Intro_to_R/01_Introduction.md

 -   R is case sensitive.
 So a and A would be two different objects
     -   A very common syntax mistake is using the wrong case (e.g., you assigned an object to a, and try to call it with A)
+-   A '\#' in R used for commenting.
+Once you place a '\#', everything on that lines that follows will be ignored by R. There are two main uses for this:
+    1. Putting comments into your code to explain it to people reading it (including your future self)
+    2. Removing code you don't want to run but want to keep in the script for record keeping's sake.
 -   R is newline terminated, meaning that things on the same line are considered a single statement.
 However, if a statement is incomplete (e.g., ends in an open parenthesis, or ends with a comma), R will